kean/Align/README.md

 Anchors are similar to the native ones but with a few advantages:

 - Activated automatically
-- Designed for [Swift](https://swift.org/documentation/api-design-guidelines/), have a much smaller and discoverable API surface
+- Designed for [Swift](https://swift.org/documentation/api-design-guidelines/), have a smaller and more discoverable API surface
 - Less emphasis on relations which are rarely used in practice

 ### Anchors Collections